fyrdahl/dicominator/README.md

-# DICOMinator 🌊
+# DICOMinator

 DICOMinator is an open-source Python script for sorting images from common 4D Flow pulse sequences.

 ## Features :sparkles:

-- 📂 Recursively traverses the input directory to find all DICOM files.
+- :open_file_folder: Recursively traverses the input directory to find all DICOM files.
-- 📂 Sorts the DICOM files into a specified output directory based on encoding direction.
+- :open_file_folder: Sorts the DICOM files into a specified output directory based on encoding direction.
 - :floppy_disk: Provides options to save the sorted data in various formats:
-    - 📦 NIfTI: The NIfTI files are split along the time dimension, allowing them to be imported as a Sequence (or MultiVolume) in [3D Slicer](https://www.slicer.org/).
+    - :package:	NIfTI: The NIfTI files are split along the time dimension, allowing them to be imported as a Sequence (or MultiVolume) in [3D Slicer](https://www.slicer.org/).
-    - 📦 h5: The h5 format should be compatible with Edward Ferdian's [4DFlowNet](https://github.com/edwardferdian/4DFlowNet).
+    - :package:	h5: The h5 format should be compatible with Edward Ferdian's [4DFlowNet](https://github.com/edwardferdian/4DFlowNet).
-    - 📦 mat: The mat format should be compatible with Julio Sotelo's [4D-Flow-Matlab-Toolbox](https://github.com/JulioSoteloParraguez/4D-Flow-Matlab-Toolbox).
+    - :package: mat: The mat format should be compatible with Julio Sotelo's [4D-Flow-Matlab-Toolbox](https://github.com/JulioSoteloParraguez/4D-Flow-Matlab-Toolbox).

-## Installation 🛠️
+## Installation :hammer_and_wrench:

 1. Clone the repository:
     ```sh